linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/Optimizing Risk and Return.md

 ## No cash (weights add to one)

-We could optimize the space of total (not excess) returns for a situatoin where there is no cash asset.
+We could optimize the space of total (not excess) returns for a situation where there is no cash asset.

 Then, the weights need to add to one.